 Parents are not to enter the school to retrieve their children directly from their child's classroom.
-Students will not be called to the office between 2:45pm and 3:15pm
+Students will not be called to the office between 2:45 pm and 3:20 pm.

 REMINDER: In accordance with the Winchester City Fire Ordinance, the Winchester City Police can ticket any car parked in the fire lane of either building.